Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Method

 \paragraph{Data Filtering.} While effective, the above data generation pipeline is prone to errors from the underlying generative models (Fig.~\ref{fig:data-filtering}), making filtering essential to eliminate inconsistent samples.
 To filter out samples with non-smooth edit trajectories, we quantify the uniformity of the edit trajectory and threshold on this score.
 For a training sample $(x,e,s,y_s)$, the extent of change between the source $x$ and edit $y_s$ should scale with the edit strength $s$.
 Equivalently, the distance between adjacent images in the sequence should remain consistent.
 We define the sequence of deltas as $D = \{d_{0,1}, d_{1,2}, \ldots, d_{N-1,N}\}$, where $d_{i,i+1}$ is the distance between image $y_i$ and $y_{i+1}$ and measure its uniformity via the KL-divergence from a discrete uniform distribution.
-Samples with divergence above $0.15$ are discarded.

 In addition to non-uniform trajectories we observe for stronger edits, the diffusion inversion step in Freemorph can drastically alter the edited image (Fig.~\ref{fig:data-filtering}).
 We discard such cases by thresholding the image distance between the edit and its inversion.
 Similarly, in some cases Flux Kontext fails to perform the edit and instead reproduces the input with minimal changes; we filter out such examples by computing image distance between the source and edited images.
 We used LPIPS~\citep{zhang2018unreasonable} to compute the image distance in all the filtering criteria.
-After filtering, our dataset is reduced from $110{,}147$ to $64{,}613$ high-quality, smooth and, accurate edit trajectories.
-Additionally, we generate $10K$ object size change dataset by pasting objects in different sizes in black backgrounds.
+After filtering, our dataset is reduced from $110K$ to $64K$ high-quality, smooth and, accurate edit trajectories.
+We also generate a synthetic dataset of $10K$ samples by varying object size through zooming.